Docs-Geek/api-documentation-course/docs/exercises/class-2.md

 # Class #2: Offline Exercises

+## Course API introduction

+The pretend startup you are a part of has created a POS (point-of-service) restaurant platform.

+It offeres a versatile REST API tailored for app developers seeking to create customized food ordering applications.

+These applications span a range of functionalities, from tableside ordering and self-service kiosks to tablets used by restaurant staff to take orders.

+Additionally, the API streamlines inventory management for staff, enabling tasks like tracking stock levels, creating dishes and menus, and generating reports.

+During the course, you will help produce source content to support the API.
+However, today’s goal is solely to understand how the API functions.

 In these exercises, we'll explore how to send API requests using various tools: Swagger UI and Postman.
 You'll follow the instructions to complete the basic API flow, which culminates in placing a food order through the course API.

+---

 ## Part 1: Creating an Order with Swagger UI